Schools will reopen on Monday for Leaving Certs and junior infants to second class, Minister confirms

 Schools will reopen on a phased basis to hundreds of thousands of primary and secondary pupils from March 1st onwards, Minister for Education Norma Foley ha confirmed.
 Photograph: Julien Behal

-Schools will reopen on a phased basis to hundreds of thousands of primary and secondary pupils from March 1st onwards, Minister for Education Norma Foley ha confirmed.
+Schools will reopen on a phased basis to hundreds of thousands of primary and secondary pupils from March 1st onwards, Minister for Education Norma Foley has confirmed.

 The following phases have been agreed with public health authorities and education stakeholders: